DrewNaylor/guinget/docs/experimental-options.md

 ## HiDPI Mode

+Config file setting name:
+`HiDPIMode`

-For now, only doubles the height of items in the package list.
+For now, only doubles the height of items in the package list.<br>
 May eventually be expanded to cover the rest of the controls that are difficult to use on HiDPI devices.

 Defaults to `False`/unchecked.